griffda/PROCESS-/README.md

 To add a tag to a commit do the following:

-- In routine inform of file `process.f90`, change the definition of `progver` by incrementing the revision appropriately (given guidance above) to `x.y.z` and the release date.
+- In subroutine `inform` in the file `process.f90`, change the value of `progver` by incrementing the revision appropriately (given guidance above) to `x.y.z` and the release date.
 It is important to keep exactly the same format.
-- Add a brief comment to the bottom of source file `process.f90` describing the changes made since the last commit in the same branch.
+- Add a brief comment to the bottom of the source file `process.f90` describing the changes made since the last commit in the same branch.
 Start the line with `! x.y.z:`, following the existing examples
-- If any of the User Guide `.tex` files have been modified, edit the definition of `\version` in `process.tex` by changing the Revision (to `x.y.z`) and the date
+- If any of the User Guide `.tex` files have been modified, edit the value of `\version` in `process.tex` by changing the Revision to `x.y.z` and the date
-- If you have changed any ”use” statements in the code, or any compilation dependencies in the Makefile, run `make clean`
+- If you have changed any ”use” statements in the code, or any compilation dependencies in the Makefile, run `rm -rf build`
-- To ensure that all the code and documentation compiles successfully run `make all`
+- To ensure that all the code and documentation compiles successfully re-run the compiler, including the making of dicts, docs, etc.
-- Run `test_suite.py` in the `test_suite` folder to ensure PROCESS runs correctly
+- Check `test_suite.py` in the `test_suite` folder runs successfully
 - Add files changed `git add file_1 file_2 ...`
 - Commit changes `git commit -m "COMMIT MESSAGE"`
 - Add a tag number `git tag -a x.y.z -m "Version x.y.z"`